My name is Keygar and this is my website, "Rapture Notes".

 I'm constantly designing and expanding the website myself, so there's probably a few things not working properly.
 Please let me know if you come across any problems with the site, and I will fix them.
 Any suggestions for improvement will be seriously looked at.
 I'll take all the help I can get.

 "Rapture Notes" covers a very wide range of subjects by a diverse group of authors.
+The articles are for your information, education, criticism and to comment on if you so desire.
 Of particular interest is the Rapture of the church and there are quite a few articles on that topic.
 It ties in with bible prophecy and end time matters, an area that is sadly neglected in many churches these days.
 As well, I love a good belly laugh, so I have included some jokes and funny videos etc. that people have sent me.
 Hopefully they'll lighten up your day sometime.

 Also, many like to listen to an interesting talk whilst working or doing the housework etc, so I've included dozens of radio program excerpts, discussions and sermons that can be downloaded and listened to anytime, or streamed immediately.
 These also are mainly concerned with end times and prophecy subjects, but with other interesting topics covered as well.